What’s the Best Protein Available?

 It can get very confusing deciding the best protein available for you!
 Read on to see which reigns supreme.

-When whey came on the scene, it was touted as the gold standard in protein supplementation.
+When they came on the scene, it was touted as the gold standard in protein supplementation.
 Whey protein is derived from milk; it is what is left after the curds are removed.

 Whey protein also has its downsides.
 Many people experience bloating and gastrointestinal distress after consuming.

-If you are lactose intolerant, whey protein may be not for you.
+If you are lactose intolerant, whey protein maybe not be for you.

 Casein is a dairy protein and the primary protein found in milk.
 It is more slowly digested than whey.